Exploring the Seattle Chinatown-International District: Our Recommendations for First-Time Visitors

 Uwajimaya Seattle

 Time to eat?
-There’s no better place to get mouthwatering Asian specialties than at the legendary Uwajimaya Seattle.
-From fish-shaped waffles to Dochi–crafted mochi donuts, this incredible food emporium has it all!
+There’s no better place in the Seattle Chinatown-International District to get mouthwatering Asian specialties than at the legendary Uwajimaya Seattle.
+From fish-shaped waffles to Dochi–crafted mochi donuts, this incredible food emporium has it all.

 Sake @ Uwajimaya Seattle

-Established in 1928, Uwajimaya Seattle has been the go-to spot for all types of Asian sweets, treats, and handmade delights.
+Established in 1928, Uwajimaya Seattle has been the city’s go-to spot for all types of Asian sweets, treats, and handmade delights.
 Grab a trolley and stroll around the 35,000-square-foot store and marvel at the offerings.
-Stock up on fresh fruit and veggies; grab some regional delicacies for a picnic or get a hot snack to go.
+Stock up on fresh fruit and veggies, grab some regional delicacies for a picnic, or get a hot snack to go.

-If you feel like being adventurous, head to the food hall, where several vendors tour their delicious wares.
+If you’re feeling adventurous, we suggest heading to the Uwajimaya Food Hall, where over 10 food vendors showcase delicious dishes.
 Tuck into Roi Choi’s Kogi Korean BBQ Beef, hit the sushi counter for fresh sashimi, or sip Jardin Tea.
-Top tip: Arrive hungry!
+(Our top tip: Arrive hungry!)

 Kobe Terrace

 Wander along winding pathways and take in the views.
 Admire the 200-year-old Yukimidoro stone lantern, gifted to the city by Seattle’s sister city, Kobe, Japan.
-Meaning “view of the snow,” the stone stands before the snow-capped peak of Mount Rainier in the south.
+Translated to “View of the Snow,” Yukimidoro reminds us to look south on a clear day to spot the snow-capped peak of Mount Rainier.

 Kobe Terrace is also home to the Danny Woo International District Community Garden, where community residents lovingly tend small plots of herbs, flowers, and veggies.